dr-NHA/RP-Loop/README.md

 ## Description
 RP Loop is a small tool programmed in C# that allows you to earn RP in a loop.
 The operation is quite simple, when it is activated, the RP multiplier will be set to a value of 500 and every second, you will have one then zero stars which will earn you RP.

+Right Click The Form To Bring Up The Close Dialog, Unlike The Original You Can Drag The Form Around Your Screen, Also This One Is Semi Transparent!

 ## The number of stars alternates well between one and zero but no RP is gained.
 ### Solution : Switch lobby and start over.